IDR vs Bankruptcy

 Understanding Income-Driven Repayment

 Income-driven repayment (IDR) plans cap your monthly federal student loan payment at a percentage of your discretionary income.
 After 20 to 25 years of qualifying payments, the remaining balance is forgiven.
-There are several IDR plans available: Income-Based Repayment (IBR), Pay As You Earn (PAYE), Revised Pay As You Earn (REPAYE), and the newer SAVE plan.
-Each uses a slightly different formula for calculating your payment, but all share the same basic structure of income-based payments followed by eventual forgiveness.
+There are several IDR plans available, each with different payment formulas, eligibility rules, and forgiveness timelines.

 IDR is only available for federal student loans.
 Private student loans from banks, credit unions, and other private lenders are not eligible for any income-driven plan.
 If you carry a mix of federal and private student loan debt, IDR addresses only the federal portion.
 The only path for discharging private loans is through an adversary proceeding in bankruptcy court.